Hasan-Shahid/KA-Advanced-Ai-2025/README.md

   ❌ Smartwatches
   ❌ Laptops
   ❌ Any other electronic device
-  ❌ LLMs of any kind, If caught using one they will be kicked on the spot
+  ❌ LLMs of any kind, if a student is caught using one they will be kicked on the spot

 ## 💬 Feedback & Questions